mcseves/mcseves.github.io/_posts/2020-12-12-the-ux-of-soil-part-2.markdown

 {% include image.html url="/assets/img/uxsoil2/ux-of-soil-2-finish.png"%}

-Even though some of the program aspects could have been more thought out, like how to ensure people will follow it, a lot of students were amazed to receive the soil and excited to start their planting journey.

-Some days later I received some images of people’s new plant friends.
+For feedback, we were encouraged to think of even more aspects of this program, such as how to ensure that people would follow it through, and a wish that the video was made with real photos instead of icons and vectors.
+What students loved was to receive seeds and start planting right away, and some even sent me pictures a few days later showing the evolution of their plants.
+This may be a sign that with the right structure, an adaptation of this program could be implemented some day.

 {% include image.html url="/assets/img/uxsoil2/ux-of-soil-2-pet.png"%}